ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Code and data

-DISCLAIMER: this is very much still a work in progress.
-Please do NOT attempt replication based on this repository as it is.
-Instead, please contact me at ihzhang@stanford.edu if there are questions about getting the data and analyzing it.
-Please feel free to refer to the draft but plaese do not distribute or cite wthout permission.
+DISCLAIMER: Please contact me at ihzhang@stanford.edu if there are questions about getting the data and analyzing it.
+Please do not distribute or cite wthout permission.

 CONTENTS